pradipmudi/lightweight-lsm-storage-engine/README.md

-# SSTable Implementation
+# LSM tree Implementation

-This Java project provides a basic implementation of an SSTable-based storage system.
+This Java project provides a basic implementation of an LSM tree-based storage system.
 SSTables (Sorted String Tables) are critical data structures used in distributed databases and storage systems for efficient storage and retrieval of key-value pairs.

 ## Features